Getting Better Results

 - "Remove the part about [topic]"

 When replying to emails, Aeralis reads the original message.
-You don't need to repeat information that's already in the email you're replying to.
+You don't need to repeat information that's already in the thread.

-For straightforward replies, you can leave the instruction field empty.
-Aeralis will generate an appropriate response based on the email context and your profile settings.
+For straightforward replies, you can leave the context field empty.
+Aeralis generates a response based on the email thread and your profile's writing style.
+This works well when the expected response is obvious.

-- Create a profile with your preferred writing style
+- Create a profile and forward your first emails

 - Learn about Grounding Tools to add context